uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_002.rst

 *Second, learn some Discrete Mathematics.* You can get this from CMSC 56 and CMSC 57.
 These courses do not require coding and mostly use pen and paper.
 However, I recommend you attempt to implement the algorithms studied in these courses.
 Understand boolean algebra, set theory, probability, counting techniques, methods of proof, trees, graphs, and some automata.

-*Third, learn some Data Structures and Algorithm Analysis.
-You can get this from CMSC 123*.
+*Third, learn some Data Structures and Algorithm Analysis*.
+You can get this from CMSC 123.
 Master *implementing* linked lists, stacks, queues, hash tables, trees, graphs, etc. Master *analyzing the efficiency of algorithms*.
 Knowing this is important because some problems will require solutions that have bounds in terms of time and memory.
 Using more efficient data structures and algorithms might be needed.

 *Lastly, practice solving problems on online platforms*.
 I recommend `Kattis <https://open.kattis.com/universities/uplb.edu.ph>`_ for beginners.
 Try to stay on the #1 spot (It seems like I need to `catch up <https://open.kattis.com/users/sir-jach>`_ haha).
 You can actually do this after taking CMSC 57 and CMSC 22 if you are serious on becoming a competitive programmer.
 There are simple problems that do not require data structures at all.
 Note also that most problem statements have some background "story." *An excellent skill to develop is how to extract the "core" problem hidden in the story*.
 Always solve first with pen and paper before writing code.
 Also, make sure to consider "edge cases" in your solutions.